Emma White Research, LLC.

 Isabel Holloway

-Research Analyst & Director of Operations
+Senior Research Analyst & Director of Operations

 Isabel works on design and analysis of both qualitative and quantitative research as well as managing the data collection for all of our quantitative projects.
 Isabel came to EWR from the Emerson College Polling Center, where she was the Director of Survey Operations.
 She has a Master of Arts and a Bachelor of Science in Political Communications from Emerson College.
 Isabel grew up in Kansas and is glad to return to the Midwest after her sojourn in Boston.